-This page summarizes the official public holidays in Barcelona during 2015.
+This page summarizes the official public holidays in Barcelona.
 Many of these days are also important festivals and celebrations.
 All of the days below are bank holidays where the majority of shops and banks are closed.

 Please note the days listed below do not include Saturdays and Sundays during the holiday periods.

 In general most shops are open on Saturdays (provided it is not a public holiday festival or celebration) but closed on Sundays.
 However many restaurants are open during the weekends.